balrog-kun/nissan-qashqai-can-info/README.md

 the service manual schematics) or the comfort unit.
 The service manuals refer to that bus as "CAN communication" or "CAN COMM".
 There is one other isolated bus using the CAN protocol and it connects the Audio unit to the NAVI unit who is the master device on that bus.
 That bus is referred to as "AV communication" or "AV COMM" in the service manuals.
 This file always refers to the main CAN bus.
-Both busses run at 500kbps with 11-bit PIDs.
+Both busses run at 500kbps with 11-bit addresses.

 I captured the data using an off-the-shelf ESP32 board with an SN65HVD230 CAN transciever who's main function is to automate the power mirrors folding and unfolding in my car.